 Another reason to make the switch to solar sooner rather than later is the Solar Investment Tax Credit (ITC).
 The federal government will offer you a tax credit of 30% of the cost of your system on your annual taxes if you go solar.

 How Much Can I Actually Save?

-A study conducted by the NC Clean Energy Technology Center shows that urban homeowners save between $44 and $187 per month on average after switching to solar energy.
-That’s between $500 and $2,200 a year or $2,600 and $11,220 every five years!
-In addition, our unique BluePower Plus+™ product allows homeowners to pocket 18-months-worth of loan payments up front, so you can enjoy utility bill-free energy for a year and a half!
+A study conducted by the NC Clean Energy Technology Centershows urban homeowners can save between $44 and $187 per month on average after switching to solar energy.
+Annually, that’s between $500 and $2,200 or $2,600 and $11,220 every five years.

 One Blue Raven Solar customer told us they saved about $100 each month on their utility bill after installing solar.
 They are now paying around $12 each month instead of $112.
 Think about all you could do with an extra $100 each month.

 In addition, solar prices have dropped significantly since 1980 and even more in the last 10 years.
 Prices are estimated to continually decrease.
 Many states and utility companies have incentives to accompany the ITC that will increase your savings even more.
 Learn more about your state’s local incentives